didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 To achieve that goal, I decided to go with the minimum amount time I could use for learning.
 Because I used the pomodoro technique for focus work, that amount was 25 minutes.
 So, I started by dedicating 25 minutes per day or roughly 2 hours per week.
 That was only 5% of my 40 hours work week which wasn't a lot.

 But after just two weeks, it became evident that the 5% tax wasn't going to make it.
 I couldn't keep up the pace of my online classes.
 Two hours per week weren't going to be enough .
 I needed to take a much larger tax if I wanted to make this learning tax approach work.
+So, I decided to triple the amount of my learning tax to three 25 minutes block instead of one.

+The new 15% fared pretty well compared to the previous 5%.
+Now, I was learning at a very good pace.

+So I decided to go for three blocks of 25 minutes per day

 At first, I thought 5% was good because it didn't represent a lot.
 But, I quickly realized that I was dearly mistaken.